 FOSTER HOMES NEEDED

 Open your heart and home to a dog in need!

 Foster homes are an essential part of rescuing.
 With each foster home it allows us to save another dog in need.
 We provide all the essentials, food, bed, blanket, toys, collar, leash, medical.
 We need homes that can take in a shelter dog, care for them, help them to feel secure again, and give them the attention they need to be able to be adopted to a permanent home.
 If you'd like to become a foster family, please contact us at SAFEanimalrescue@aol.com.
 Please click on the "Foster Home" link to the right to read if fostering is for you!

 You will be rewarded with wagging tails and joys of excitement every time you come home and you are guaranteed to fall in love over and over and over again!

-Below are just a few of the wonderful dogs S.A.F.E. has been fortunate enough to rescue and place in forever homes (still available for adoption where indicated)
+Below are just a few of the wonderful dogs S.A.F.E. has been fortunate enough to rescue and place in forever homes

 Her picture says it all!
 Peggy was dropped off at the shelter with broken front legs!
 She required orthopedic surgery on both legs.